Nick-Tallguy/Nick-Tallguy.github.io/_posts/0600-12-08-osmosis_es.md

 In order to do this, we need to tell Osmosis a few things.
 We need to specify:

-- an input file (sample_osmosis.osm.pbf)
+- un archivo de entrada (sample_osmosis.osm.pbf)
 - some rules which define what we want to filter
 - an output file (we will output an uncompressed .osm file so we can open it in JOSM)

-The command we will run is:
+El comando que vamos a ejecutar es:

       osmosis --rbf sample_osmosis.osm.pbf --nkv keyValueList="amenity.school" --wx schools.osm